Rammechh/Scaler_Problems/README.md

  + extract first element from the heap: if this element is mark visited then again start extract top element fro heap else mark this as vis and expore adjacent nodes of the top node of the heap:
  + if distance[adjacentnode]>distance[curr]+weight of the edge between curr and adjacent node, update distacne[adjacentnode] = distance[curr]+weight of the edge between curr and adjacent node insert this node alongwith weight into minheap.

+### Another BFS
+ + BFS can be use for finding shortest path between destination and source.
+ + Add the source to min heap and for each node traverse and add the distance in minheap, then take min node acc to weight from min heap if node == D, return the distance